The Smell and Taste Center

 It is now well established that the sense of smell is altered in a number of neurological disorders, including Alzheimer's disease, epilepsy, head trauma, Korsakoff's psychosis, Huntington's disease, schizophrenia, and Parkinson's disease.
-Despite these findings, the chemical senses have received, until recently, comparatively little attention on the part of scientists and physicians.
+Smell loss, in some cases permanent smell loss, can be induced by the virus causing COVID-19 disease.
+Despite these findings, the chemical senses have received comparatively little attention on the part of scientists and physicians.
 In response to this need, the University of Pennsylvania Smell and Taste Center was founded.

 The Center has three primary goals: first, to provide clinical evaluation, treatment, and counseling for patients experiencing chemosensory deficits; second, to provide facilities for an intellectual focus for research in basic and applied aspects of chemosensation; and third, to provide training for students, doctoral level scientists, and others interested in chemoreception science.

 The Core Facility of the Center is strategically located in the Ravdin Institute of the University of Pennsylvania Medical Center.
 This convenient location provides close associations with numerous departments, including the Departments of Maxillary and Oral Facial Surgery, Neurosurgery, and Otorhinolaryngology: Head and Neck Surgery.
-This facility houses the administrative offices of the Center, traditional testing and stimulus preparation rooms, two human air dilution olfactometers and the Hoffman controlled environment room.
-The olfactometers provide highly accurate measurements of odorant stimuli used in human chemosensory studies, and allow for the electrophysiological measurement of odor evoked potentials.
-Other major equipment housed in the Core facility includes computerized acoustic and anterior rhinometric measurement systems, a multichannel polygraph, a unique regional automated taste testing system, and over a dozen microcomputers used for on-line collection, analysis, and presentation of patient data.
+This facility houses the administrative offices of the Center and traditional testing areas.
+Major equipment housed in the Center includes computerized acoustic and anterior rhinometric measurement systems, a multichannel polygraph, a unique regional automated taste testing system, and a compliment of microcomputers used for on-line collection, analysis, and presentation of patient data.

 The Core Facility manages the Center’s numerous databases, such as the Smell and Taste Center patient database.
-The latter contains over 400 items of information on approximately 5000 patients who have visited the Center, and makes it possible to follow up patients over time to obtain information on the course of their problem and the efficacy of treatments.
+The latter contains over 400 items of information from nearly 7,000 patients who have visited the Center, and makes it possible to follow up patients over time to obtain information on the course of their problem and the efficacy of treatments.